Hangaut-locations/locationtree/README.md

-it's like an Airbnb but for finding and booking only hangout locations
+it's like an Airbnb but for finding and booking only hangout spots.